VonSwirl/nextjs-tailwind-ionic-capacitor-starter/README.md

 There are 6 steps that need to be following in order to get this project to initialise succesfully.

-Note: The steps follow can be triggered with command a single command: `npm run init`
+Note: The steps follow can be triggered with command a single command: `npm run build:all`

 </br>